peterthehan/create-discord-bot/README.md

 ### Examples

-The following widgets have been made using this framework:
+The following widgets can be used in this framework:

 - https://github.com/peterthehan/discord-active-role-bot
 - https://github.com/peterthehan/discord-audit-log-bot